 Our next hike will be at Huanghuacheng, which features classically restored brickwork and some stunning scenery.
 About halfway through the hike we'll pass over into Xishuiyu, a little known section of Great Wall that is unrestored, meaning that the “wild wall” starts to take hold.

 We’ll then set off for Jiankou, which has become one of the premier Great Wall hiking spots due to its breathtaking ruins and mountain setting.
-We’ll soon cross into Mutianyu, one of the Great Wall’s most photographed spots and which has played host to countless world leaders and dignitaries.
-The toboggan ride on the way down should not be missed!
+We’ll soon cross into Mutianyu, one of the Great Wall’s most photographed sites and which has played host to countless world leaders and dignitaries.
+The toboggan sleigh ride on the way down should not be missed!

 " These tours really are so worth it.
 I was considering going to hike by myself on the wall and I'm so glad I instead chose to go with Great Wall Adventure Company.
 My guide, Oliver, was totally awesome.
 He was professional, informative, fun, and a very chill addition to the experience.
 I really appreciated that while he kept an eye on the group, he was also very relaxed about letting us walk ahead or behind a bit, to venture off on our own a little whenever we wanted.
 The driver and Oliver were both incredibly nice.
 The food they ordered for us at every stop was AMAZING!
 One big reason why I would recommend going with one of their guides is that they know of these private entrances that a tourist would never be able to get to.
 Our hike on the first day went through a tiny village and up the back side of the wall (from the Mongol side) and we hiked up to the first watchtower that had an incredible view of the "Wild Wall."
 I would have missed this had I gone alone.
 Highly recommend!"